Best Practices in Equity, Diversity and Inclusion in Research

 - collecting the data and conducting the analyses needed to include EDI considerations in decision-making.

-Through these means the agencies will work with those involved in the research system to develop the inclusive culture needed for research excellence and to achieve outcomes that are rigorous, relevant and accessible to diverse populations.
+Through these practices the agencies will work with all participants in the research system to develop the inclusive culture needed to achieve outcomes that are excellent, rigorous, relevant and accessible to all population groups.

-As part of their commitment, the tri-agency members are integrating EDI considerations into their policies, processes, excellence indicators and evaluation criteria.
-Since its launch in 2018, NFRF has formally embedded EDI requirements in its program design as a best practice.
+As part of their commitment to EDI, the agencies are proactively integrating EDI considerations into their policies, processes and programs.
+Since its launch in 2018, EDI requirements have been an integral part of the NFRF program.

 Systemic barriers in academia and the research ecosystem

-Systemic barriers are defined as policies or practices that result in some individuals from underrepresented groups receiving unequal access to or being excluded from participation in employment, services or programs.
-These barriers are systemic in nature, meaning they result from institutional-level practices, policies, traditions and/or values that may be “unintended” or “unseen” to those who do not experience them, but that have serious and long-lasting impacts on the lives of those affected (e.g., on their career trajectories and/or mental and physical health).
+Systemic barriers are defined as attitudes, policies, practices or systems that result in individuals from certain population groups receiving unequal access to or being excluded from participation in employment, services or programs (e.g., through discrimination, racism, sexism, homophobia, transphobia, ableism, etc).
+These barriers are systemic in nature, meaning they result from individual, societal or institutional practices, policies, traditions and/or values that may be “unintended” or “unseen” to those who do not experience them.
+They can have serious and long-lasting harmful impacts on individuals, such as on their physical and mental health, emotional well-being, life expectancy, physical safety, job and financial security, and career progression.

 Systemic barriers within academia and the research ecosystem are well documented in Canada.
-To address these persistent barriers within Canada’s research ecosystem, individuals at all levels (e.g., students, trainees, faculty, researchers, administrators, research funding agencies, policy-makers) must play a sustained role in identifying and mitigating them.
-All individuals must recognize that systemic barriers exist, develop a strong understanding of what the barriers and their consequences are, and understand how individuals at all levels of the research ecosystem (including researchers) can play a role in addressing them.
-For example:
+To address these persistent barriers within Canada’s research ecosystem, individuals at all levels (e.g., research leaders, students, trainees, faculty, administrators, research funding agencies, policymakers, governments) must play a sustained role in developing an equity-based and anti-racist lens in order to actively identify and mitigate them.
+All individuals must recognize that systemic barriers exist, develop a strong understanding of what the barriers and their consequences are, and understand how individuals at all levels of the research ecosystem must play a role in addressing them.
+These barriers are upheld and reinforced from both within and outside the system, and it requires conscious and active education and engagement by all participants within the system to dismantle them.

 - The 2018 report published by the Canadian Association of University Teachers, Underrepresented and Underpaid: Diversity & Equity Among Canada’s Postsecondary Education Teachers, highlights the persistent lack of diversity in the academic workforce, and wage gaps between men and women, and between white and Indigenous and racialized staff.